GREEN GOLD

 The Lie of the Land project is a slow burning photography/testimony based project which looks at people involved in producing food - from banana workers in Cameroon to small producers in Southern Spain and farmers in Jan's native Kintyre.

 As a regular visitor to the Sierra de Huelva, Jan has explored the countryside of the Parque Natural Sierra de Aracena y Picos de Aroche with her horse, Chaparro, on rides that have ranged as far as the Portuguese border in the west, Extremadura in the North and as far as Zufre in the East.
 During the many hours spent on horseback she has gained an intimate knowledge of the Sierra and the people living and working there.
-She has been gathering portraits and footage of small producers who rear black Iberian pigs, harvest chestnut and who produce cork - or in many instances do all three.
+She has been gathering portraits and footage of small producers who rear black Iberian pigs, harvest chestnuts and who produce cork - or in many instances do all three.
+Many families still have growing plots to grow fruit and vegetables for family consumption but this is in decline and very much the domain of older "cachoneros"

 As part of the project Jan has made a film about the yearly winter pig kill so typical of that part of Spain.
 The film, La Chacina de La Suerte, is not only about sustainable meat production - it is also a portrait of the family who look after Chaparro.

-Odulio and his donkey Morena and Rufino apples, Sierra de Aracen.
+Obdulio and his donkey Morena and Rufino apples, Sierra de Aracena.
 Photographs: Jan Nimmo

 BUSCANDO AMÉRICA